SonuDileep/RayTracer/README.txt

-#Sonu Dileep

-To compile, simply use 'make'.
+To compile, run 'make'.
 To run it: "./raytracer driver##.txt driver##.ppm"